SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 Perhaps it had been my Mom telling me countless times that good things come to those who wait.

-Perhaps it was the pride I took personally in being able to delay gratification. \
+Perhaps it was the pride I took personally in being able to delay gratification.

-\
+> My aunt grabbed my plate of food and gave it to the police officer.

 I may never know exactly where and how I had absorbed the belief that you ought to save the best for last but that day I was about to discover the unintended consequences of holding on to that belief.

-Reading the situation, I tried to lift the plate close to my face and started to lift a forkful of rice and beans to my mouth but my aunt reached out and grabbed the plate from my hands and handed it over to the police officer.
+Reading the situation, I tried to lift the plate close to my face and started to lift a forkful of rice and beans to my mouth.
+But my aunt grabbed the plate from my hands and handed it to the police officer.

 I protested in vain as my aunt pulled away from the side of the road in the hope that the officer would not protest the paltriness of the offering.

+## Mindful Eating: A Lesson in Enjoying Food

+So what philosophic lesson did I draw from this?
+Well, for one, that police corruption sucks!

+But more to the point, I learned that I shouldn’t approach eating with artificial rules.
+I should eat what I enjoy in a meal and enjoyment should be my focus from the start of the meal to the end.

+> I learned that I shouldn’t approach eating with artificial rules.

+But if that had been the only lesson I had ever learned about eating I would have developed into a hedonist and that would have been good neither for my waistline or long term health.

+Eating, one of life’s greatest delights, ought to be enjoyed fully.
+But eating, even when enjoyed with another of life’s great delights — great conversation — is not the only thing that makes life worthwhile.